ChrisCates/swift3chat/README.md

 ## Introduction

-s3c acts as UIViewController that prebuilds a chat view for you.
+s3c acts as a UIViewController that prebuilds a chat view for you.
 It works directly with a public struct called `s3c_struct`.

 ## Installation